-Top 10 Telugu Movies At Box Office: Ala Vaikunthapurramloo & Sarileru Neekevvaru Makes It To Top-5
+Top 10 Telugu Movies At Box Office: Ala Vaikunthapurramloo & Sarileru Neekevvaru Makes It To Top 5

 1. Baahubali 2

 Released on 2nd April 2017, Baahubali 2 was on a record-breaking mode.
 The movie became the first Hindi film to gross Rs 750 crore worldwide and has also beaten the previous record of Dangal which grossed around Rs 702 crore worldwide.
-Talking about the total collection of the second installment of Baahubali, it scored Rs 831 crore at the worldwide box office and Rs 350 crore from theatrical rights.
+Talking about the total collection of the second instalment of Baahubali, it scored Rs 831 crore at the worldwide box office and Rs 350 crore from theatrical rights.
 The industrial hit movie garnered Rs 310.25 crore from its Telugu version.